aephy14/Luma/src/blog/2025-09-16-matcha-soda-vs-coffee-nz.md

 That’s where **matcha soda** comes in.
 It’s:

 - **Light, fizzy, and refreshing**
 - Dairy-free (great if you’re avoiding milk)
+- So also Vegan!
 - Lower in calories than most lattes
 - Perfect for summer afternoons or post-work pick-me-ups